Lead Opinion

 Majority, at 66.
 It seems to me, by excluding claims which primarily concern professional malpractice from the purview of the CPA, we have necessarily decided that the CPA does not apply to every aspect of the practice of law in this state.

-Finally, I would emphasize that our holding merely places certain types of conduct within the scope of the term “trade or commerce” as that term is used in
+Finally, I would emphasize that our holding merely places certain types of conduct within the scope of the term "trade or commerce" as that term is used in RCW 19.86-.020.
+We do not hold that such conduct violates RCW 19.86.
+The procedural posture of this case does not allow us to determine whеther the public interest requirement of Anhold v.
+Daniels,

-WILLIAMS, C.J., BRACHTENBACH, J., and HAMILTON, J. Pro Tem., concur with PEARSON, J.
+Williams, C.J., Brachtenbach, J., and Hamilton, J. Pro Tern., concur with Pearson, J.

-The majority apparently takes the position that this court‘s exclusive authority to regulate the practice of law is limited to regulating admission to and suspension from the bar.
+The majority apparently takes the position that this court's exclusive authority to regulate the practice of law is limited to regulating admission to and suspension from the bar.
 However, all of the conduct here complained of is regulated by this court in order to protect the public interest.
-Although the majority has not disputed the court‘s inherent authority to regulate the practice of law by promulgating and enforcing the Code of Professional Responsibility and disciplinary rules, it аpparently does not believe that the authority for such regulation is exclusively the province of this court.
+Although the majority has not disputed the court's inherent authority to regulate the practice of law by promulgating and enforcing the Code of Professional Responsibility and disciplinаry rules, it apparently does not believe that the authority for such regulation is exclusively the province of this court.
 Instead, the majority finds that the conduct of attorneys in representing their clients may be regulated by the Legislature through statutes such as the Consumer Protection Act, thus thereby permitting some sort of vague dual existence between regulation by the Legislature and by this court.

 This court rejected just this type of dual regulation in State ex rel.
 Schwab v.
-Washington State Bar Ass‘n, 80 Wn.
-2d 266, 493 P.2d 1237 (1972).
-In Schwab, we held the State Bar Act,
+Washington State Bar Ass'n,

 The foregoing statute and our past decisions make it evident that this court does not share the power of discipline, disbarment, suspension or reinstatement with either the legislature or the state bar association.
 The ultimate constitutional power clearly lies within the sole jurisdiction of the Supreme Court.
 This point is conceded in the brief of the respondent bar association.

-Likewise, the court‘s exclusive authority to discipline lawyers leaves no room for joint control by the Legislature.
+Likewise, the court's exclusive authority to discipline lawyers leaves no room for joint control by the Legislature.
 The Code of Professional Responsibility establishes the standard to be met by lawyers, and the disciplinary rules the method of enforcement.
-In re Steinberg, 44 Wn.
-2d 707, 715, 269 P.2d 970 (1954).
-The disciplinary rules of the Code of Professional Responsibility, not the Consumer Protection Act, must govern the profession‘s conduct.
-This our rules adequately, efficiently and justly do.
+In re Steinberg,

 CPR DR 1-102 prohibits misrepresentation of any kind by an attorney.
 It provides, in part: